tmcunningham/tmcunningham.github.io/index.md

 I am a PhD student at the University of Manchester as part of the [Data Analytics and Society CDT programme](https://datacdt.org/).
 My research will focus on spatial data analysis and child labour.

-I graduated from Imperial College London with an MSci in Mathematics and have previously worked as a data analyst, most recently for the National Gallery.
+I graduated from Imperial College London with an MSci in Mathematics and have since worked as a data analyst, most recently for the National Gallery.

 # Projects